Havat Gilad: Illegal outpost (2002–2018)

+Since 2018 legalization

 Until 4 February 2018, when it was granted legal status by the Israeli government, it had been considered an unauthorized outpost by the Israeli government and on a list of outposts that Israel promised the U.S. to dismantle.
 The outpost was dismantled several times, but settlers had returned and re-established it.
 On 4 February 2018, the Israeli Government authorized Havat Gilad as a result of which it would be connected to electricity and water, and would no longer be considered an outpost and would become a settlement within the Samaria Regional Council.